 School Board of the City of Virginia Beach

+The Department of Human Resources is responsible for maintaining the classification system for all jobs in accordance with the essential knowledge, skills, and abilities necessary to perform the assignment.
 The classification and reclassification of any position is determined by the Superintendent and will be processed in accordance with the procedure outlined below.

 An assignment composed of a set of duties and responsibilities authorized to be performed.

-A job title identifies the job being performed, such as Bus Driver, Office Associate II, and Assistant Principal, Elementary School.
+A job title identifies the job being performed, such as Bus Driver; Office Associate II; and Assistant Principal, Elementary School.

 A job description provides a general overview of the duties and responsibilities of a job including a listing of the essential tasks or functions; the knowledge, skills and abilities; the education and experience; the physical requirements; and any licensure and/or certifications required to perform the duties and responsibilities.